-Painkillers and other prescription drugs are one of the community’s most common addictions.
+Painkillers and other prescription drugs are among the community’s most common addictions.
 If you or someone you love in the LGBTQ community is struggling with prescription drugs, La Fuente is here to help.
 Our Southern California-based clinic combines detox and recovery with mental health support.
-Our programs include:
+Our programs include the following:

 - Inpatient detox